 - CPR and First Aid certified or willingness to be trained

 - Able to pass a CORI/SORI background check

 This is a summer, seasonal, 8.5 hours per week position from July 5th– September 9th, 2022, with a fluctuating Monday through Friday work week

 The rate of pay is $16.00 per hour.

 We will review all submissions, identify viable candidates, and contact ONLY those individuals selected to continue in the application process (phone screening, interview with staff, interview with youth).
-Applications will be accepted on a rolling basis until April 15th, 2022 and decisions will be made on a rolling basis until late 2022.
+Applications will be accepted on a rolling basis until position is filled.

 The Food Project is an Equal Opportunity Employer that is committed to creating an inclusive organization.
 We actively seek a diverse pool of candidates for this position.